 This list is not a complete list of all activities that may require an Asset Protection Permit.

-If works are valued at less than $5,000, an Asset Protection Permit is not required, except for any masonry structure and the demolition and removal of structures (regardless of value).
+If works are valued at less than $30,000, an Asset Protection Permit is not required, except for the demolition or removal of structures and any masonry structure (regardless of value).